powerhousepro69/videoinfox/readme.md

        - Rebuild Queue .......... updates play queue after one or more of the above 3 options * are run
        - Clear Queue ............ clear out the queue list and the play queue.

-     Playlist overwrite prompt for an existing file with options:  -Create and -Make Playlist

 ### Find videos by searching the text of all Playlists and the Default Directories Index